jpmec/sacs/README.md

 The Emitters
 ------------
 SACS can convert C structures into null-terminated strings.
-SACS wlll, by default, emit valid C structure syntax.
+The default SACS behavior is to emit valid C structure syntax.

-SACS can also emit other formats, such as JSON.
+SACS can also emit other formats, such as JSON, XML and YAML.

+**All valid C structures can be emitted as valid JSON, XML and YAML.**

+**Not all valid JSON, XML and YAML can be parsed as a valid C structure.**